GabeCordo/acyclic-networks-depreciated/docs/reference.md

 The design goal of the markup language was to provide intuitive mnemonics and characters to represent the various elements found within the network packet.

+### Enums

+##### Nodes
+Represents the official nodes of the scms protocol.

+0. NODE
+1. ENTRY
+2. RELAY
+3. EXIT
+4. INDEX
+5. BALANCER

+##### Encrypted
+Represents whether the node supports asymetric encryption or not.

+0. DISABLED
+1. ENABLED

+##### Listening
+Represents whether the node supports listening or is intented only for sending packets.

+0. DISABLED
+1. ENABLED

+##### Encryption
+Represents the type of encryption the node is currently supporting, allowing for routines to adopt various encryption algorithms depending on the level of security required.

+0. RSA
+1. AES

+##### DataTransfer
+For the use of Node networks, represents the complexity of data-routing.

+* basic - A "middle-man" node is used to transfer packets between two clients to avoid P2P comms.
+* advanced - Supports full path-routing between gateway and relay nodes, for more information read the data-transfer section of this documentation.

+0. BASIC
+1. ADVANCED

+##### OfficialMarkups
+These represent the official enums supported by the framework for use within routine for storing data-sets specific to there use case, though it is possible to use others.

+0. JSON
+1. YAML
+2. GORM

 ### Routing

 ![Packet Routing](https://github.com/GabeCordo/scms-protocol/blob/master/docs/diagrams/flow.png)